What is Prospectus? Meaning, Types & Importance

 1. Company Information

-It starts with the basics, the company’s name, address, history, and what it does.
+It starts with the basics: the company’s name, address, history, and what it does.

-2. Details of the Offer
+1. Details of The Offer

 This includes: